 Please make sure to use the map at this link as GPS and mapping devices will take you to an incorrect location – just click Map to Irvine Warehouse.
 And check out this Volunteer Parking Map to see where to park and enter the building.

-At Izzy’s Corner kids ages 7 to13-years old help sort and package nutritious produce in a safe, kid-friendly environment located inside our food distribution center (FDC).
-Each Izzy’s Corner session starts with a brief tour of the FDC, allowing children and their adult chaperones to learn more about Second Harvest, our mission, and the people we serve.
+At our Kids Corner, kids ages 7 to13-years old help sort and package nutritious produce in a safe, kid-friendly environment located inside our food distribution center (FDC).
+Each Kids Corner session starts with a brief tour of the FDC, allowing children and their adult chaperones to learn more about Second Harvest, our mission, and the people we serve.

-Individuals and groups may volunteer at Izzy’s Corner.
+Individuals and groups may volunteer at Kids Corner.

 Guidelines for Your Visit